phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

         "maybe I didn't quite explain that correctly" is a better phrase when confusion ensues, and then attempting to explain things in a different way (avoiding repeating again exactly what you said previous, just in a different tone) or find different ways of communicating other than verbal, for instance drawing a diagram.

-- [ ] Do not interrupted people mid-sentence
+- [ ] Make effort to not interrupted people mid-sentence

         Interruptions mid-sentence can be very disturbing, whilst neurotypical minds might be able to recover from an interruption mid-sentence it will likely be more disruptive to the neurodivergent mind, often causing them to forget their train of thought and unable to recover from the interruption.

         It's also important to wait for extra time to ensure a person has finished speaking before jumping in, often neurodivergent people can have different speech patterns, it might not be obvious the difference between the end of a sentence compared to a pause for thought whilst trying to formulate the next part of the sentence.

 - [ ] Give time for difference speech cadences